ukwa/npld-access-stack/README.md

 [access@demo ~]$ docker run hello-world
 ```

-All the necessary base software and configuration is documented (internally) at https://git.wa.bl.uk/ukwa/packages/ukwa-npld-access-support-packages
+All the necessary base software and configuration is documented (internally) at https://git.wa.bl.uk/ukwa/packages/ukwa-npld-access-support-packages .
+This includes setting up the GitLab Runner that is used to manage routine deployment and maintenance.

 #### Deploying and Updating the Stack

 Routine deployments will be handled by GitLab CI/CD, as this makes software deployment and configuration much easier.
+See [`.gitlab-ci.yml`](./.gitlab-ci.yml) for details.

+The GitLab CI/CD deployment to work, there needs to be a shared storage folder with `docker` group write permissions somewhere, and this needs to referenced in the `.gitlab-ci.yml` file along with any other context-dependant configuration.
+Any sensitive/secret values are also handled through GitLab.

+The GitLab CI/CD pipeline can be seen at https://git.wa.bl.uk/ukwa/services/ukwa-npld-access-stack/-/pipelines - this interface can be used to inspect the automated deployments, and to initiate the manual deployments to IRC and LIVE environments.

+Note that this deployment uses GitLab's [Dependency Proxy](https://docs.gitlab.com/ee/user/packages/dependency_proxy/) feature to download and cache the required Docker images.
+Crucially, the CI/CD job credentials are used to authorize access to the Dependency Proxy, and these are only valid for the duration of the job.
+Therefore, Docker cannot pull images outside this time, unless you explicitly do a `docker login git.wa.bl.uk:443 ...`.
+This is why it is important that the Docker Stack starter script waits for the Stack to spin up.

+#### Deploying and Updating the Stack Manually

-See [.gitlab-ci.yml](./.gitlab-ci.yml) for details.
-Manual deployment works as follows.
+If manual deployment is required, it works as follows.

 First get the `ukwa-services` repository and change to the relevant directory: